ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 ```

-This allows to see exactly the properties of the packet.
+This allows us to see exactly the properties of the packet.
 For each layer, the attributes can be seen and also how they can be accessed.
 If someone wants to access the MAC address of the receiver, this can be done in these two options:

 ```python
 import scapy.all as scapy